 How to make zucchini noodles?
 Zoodles are a guilt-free, no-weight-gain solution to authentic Italian dishes like Pasta Alfredo.
 Way better than rice, corn, quinoa, and other high-carb, processed noodles, nothing beats fresh vegetable spaghetti!
 Once you try zoodles you’ll never go back!
 Find the best tools to make zoodles in minutes.
-I like my zoodles steamed lightly and served warm, however they’re also delicious raw.
+These are delicious raw or lightly steamed.
 Be careful to look for organic zucchini, as non-organic varieties of zucchini are mostly GMO, genetically modified.
 Try zoodles with these yummy recipes: Pesto Pasta, Wild Salmon Zoodles, Zoodle Soup, Lasagna, and Zucchini Spaghetti with No-Tomato Sauce.
 How many zucchini to buy?
 Figure about 1 medium zucchini for 2 people, or about 1/2 medium zucchini per person.

 The Paderno World Cuisine Tri-blade Plastic Spiral Vegetable Slicer is my favorite tool for a large quantity of zoodles.
 This is the top of the line, costs from $20 to $40, and is widely available at stores like Walmart, Williams Sonoma, and Amazon.
 The first time you try it, have patience.
 After you get the hang of it, you’ll love it!
 Click here for detailed instructions on how to use it.